vidformer

 • You should not use if: You just want to use vidformer in your workflows or projects.

-• vidformer-igni: A vidformer server for the cloud
+• vidformer-igni: The vidformer server

 • A multi-tenant scale-out server